krnese/AzureDeploy/OMS/MSOMS/Solutions/recoveryservices/README.md

 ## Deploying the Azure Recovery Services Analytics Solution

-### Follow these instructions to deploy solution into an existing - or new Log Analytics Workspace
+### Follow these instructions to deploy the solution into an existing - or new Log Analytics Workspace

 Log into Azure Portal (https://portal.azure.com) and ensure you are in the subscription containing the recovery vault you want to monitor